-event notification, transactions-features typically provided by other systems-are built on top of LIGHTS by LIME.
-Nevertheless, the lack of sophisticated features is compensated by a design that renders LIGHTS highly customizable and extensible.
+In LIGHTS, the lack of distribution and other sophisticated features is compensated by a design that fosters high degrees of customization and flexibility.
 In essence, the tuple space abstraction provided by LIGHTS was conceived as a framework (in the object-oriented sense) rather than a closed system.
-The built-in instantiation of such framework provides the traditional Linda abstractions, similarly to many other systems.
-At the same time, however, the modularity and encapsulation provided by its object-oriented design leaves room for customization, empowering the programmer with the ability to easily change performance aspects (e.g., changing the tuple space engine) or semantics features (e.g., redefine matching rules or add new features).
-This flexibility and extensibility, together its small footprint and simple design, are the defining features of LIGHTS.
+The core, built-in instantiation of such framework provides the traditional Linda abstractions, similarly to many other systems.
+At the same time, however, the modularity and encapsulation provided by its object-oriented design leaves room for customization, empowering the programmer with the ability to easily change performance aspects (e.g., changing the tuple space engine) or semantic features (e.g., redefine matching rules or add new features).
+This flexibility and extensibility, together with its small footprint and simple design, are the defining features of LIGHTS.